You need to carefully consider your freelance web design rates. Here are a few helpful tips.

 The most important thing for any freelance professional is to provide value for clients.
 This doesn't mean that you have to be cheap about your rates.
 Indeed, one of the reasons I hate those freelance marketplaces that are based around bidding is that it encourages you to work for ridiculously lower prices.
 It's great for cheap clients, but rather hard on the freelance professional trying to make a living.

 When you set freelance web design rates, make sure that you are providing value for your clients.
-Most clients are happy to pay you $40 to $100 an hour if you make them happy.
+Most clients are happy to pay you up to $100 an hour (or more!) if you make them happy.
 You don't need to let them walk all over you (stick to your rates if you really feel you are worth it), but you do want to make a true effort to satisfy your clients.

 Average Freelance Web Design Rates